 All the camera companies were rated for their policy on the use of conflict minerals such as gold and tungsten.

 All of the companies mentioned conflict minerals as an issue in their reporting but half of them scored our worst rating for having inadequate policies.
 Only Sony scored our best rating.
-See our feature on conflict minerals in our Electronics Report for the latest on the Dodd-Frank Act.

-Companies flunk on supply chain policies
+Companies score poorly on supply chain policies

 Japanese and Korean electronics companies tend to produce many of their high-value electronic components, like semiconductors, domestically but subcontract lower-value manufacturing to poorer countries like Vietnam, India and China.